 Sailwave is primarily a Windows app and typically it is run on a Windows Laptop or Desktop.
-It runs on XP, Vista, Windows 7, Windows 8/8.1 and Windows 10.
-Sailwave is a 32 bit App but runs fine on Windows 7/8/8.1/10 64 bit operating systems.
+It runs on XP, Vista, Windows 7, Windows 8/8.1, Windows 10 and Windows 11.
+Sailwave is a 32 bit App but runs fine on Windows 7/8/8.1/10/11 64 bit operating systems.

 You can also run Sailwave on Windows Tablets but not tablets that run Windows RT.

-Otherwise, there is a program called WineBottler which will allow you to run Sailwave on your Mac which is free of charge.
+For some of the older Intel based Macs running the OS prior to Catalina WineBottler will allow you to run Sailwave on your Mac free of charge.
 For more details please see the Sailwave User Group which contains links to a video.
 Note – when the video was produced you had to use the Beta version of WineBottler but the standard version is now fully capable of running Sailwave.

 There is a commercial product similar to WineBottler called Crossover which has a free trial period and can be purchased for a small amount.
 Some users feel this is easier than WineBottler if you are not very technical.

-Sailwave can also be run on Intel-based Chromebooks with the use of Crossover for Chromebooks which at the time for writing was free.
+Sailwave can also be run on Intel-based Chromebooks with the use of Crossover for Chromebooks.
 Please see the Sailwave User Group for details of how a user install Sailwave on a Chromebook

 You can run Sailwave on Linux PC’s by using Wine to emulate Windows.

 You can also run Sailwave on a Webserver (Windows or React) that you own. (contact email@example.com for more details).